-The park is accessed from U.S. Highway 30 by 54th Street which runs along the eastern boundary of the park.
-In 2021, the City of Clinton was awarded a RISE grant from the Iowa Department of Transportation to pave 54th Street and create a new east-west access road through the park called 36th Avenue South.
-As of August 2022, the two roads have been designed and bid, but construction is paused until a company locates on the property.
+The park is currently accessed from U.S. Highway 30 by 54th Street which runs along the eastern boundary of the park.
+In 2021, the City of Clinton was awarded a RISE grant from the lowa Department of Transportation to pave 54th Street and create a new east-west access road through the park called 36th Avenue South.
+The construction of 36th Avenue is underway starting from the east to serve Atlas Roofing with anticipated completion by the end of 2024.
 Additionally, 44th Avenue runs along the southern boundary of the park and provides access to the parcels located along 44th Avenue.

-Support Documentation: Shive-Hattery Step III Follow-up #1 - August 30, 2022 Letter from Clinton Regional Development Corporation - July 14, 2021
+Shive-Hattery Step III Follow-up #1 - August 30, 2022 Letter from Clinton Regional Development Corporation - July 14, 2021